 On Friday, June 3, at 12:15 pm, a west-bound Union Pacific 96-car unit train carrying Bakken crude oil derailed in Mosier, Oregon adjacent to historic Highway 30, Interstate-84, and the Columbia River.
 Sixteen cars derailed: three of the rail cars caught fire and four were found to be discharging oil.
-Fifteen local and regional fire departments and hazmat teams responded from OR and WA to support firefighting efforts.
+Twenty-eight local and regional fire departments and hazmat teams responded from OR and WA to support firefighting efforts.
 Emergency management officials evacuated 147 residents from an adjacent neighborhood, and put the rest of the town on a precautionary alert.
 Interstate 84 and U.S. Hwy 30 were shut down temporarily.

 For additional information, visit the